Martin Luther King Jr: 10 inspirational quotes

-Martin Luther King Jr., whose assassination was 50 years ago this week, was known for his soaring oratory as well as his leadership of the U.S. civil rights movement.
+Martin Luther King Jr., who is being honored nationwide on Monday, was known for his soaring oratory as well as his leadership of the U.S. civil rights movement.

 Interested in MLK?Add MLK as an interest to stay up to date on the latest MLK news, video, and analysis from ABC News.

-Here are some inspirational quotes from the minister and civil rights leader who was gunned down in Memphis on April 4, 1968:
+Here are some inspirational quotes from the minister and civil rights leader, who was assassinated in Memphis on April 4, 1968:

 1. "Injustice anywhere is a threat to justice everywhere."
 (Letter from Birmingham City Jail)